yugabyte/spring-tanzu-workshop/README.md

 - Implementing Product Catalog Microservice using Yugabyte CQL API (NOSQL)

-- Implementing Checkout Microservice using Yugabyte SQL API (RDBMS)
+- Implementing Cart Microservice using Yugabyte SQL API (RDBMS)

 - Putting it all together on Tanzu environment